Look below six tips for saving money on your stay at Great Wolf Lodge!

 Tip #5: Go in a snowstorm.
 I'm not kidding.
 There just happened to be a huge snowstorm bearing down on Virginia the weekend we went.
 As a result, while the park usually runs at 100% occupancy, we were there when it was only 80% full.
 You guessed it: Shorter lines and fewer crowds.

 Plus, when we checked in, they gave us our choice of rooms--1st, 2nd, or 4th floor.
 My advice?
 Go with the 4th floor.
 You'll have a room with cathedral ceilings AND no little feet running overhead about 10 pm.

 Tip #6: Take advantage of regular discounts.
-Great Wolf Lodge offers 10% discounts to military, fire, police, EMS workers, AAA, and AARP members.
+Great Wolf offers 10% discounts to military, fire, police, EMS workers, AAA, and AARP members.
 You can book online using the offer code HEROES.

 How long should you stay at Great Wolf Lodge?

 If you can afford it, your kids would love two days.
 But honestly, a one night stay was plenty for us.
 We got there around 3 pm on a Friday, got to the waterpark around 4 pm, and played for three straight hours before getting cleaned up to go out to eat.
 We could have stayed at the waterpark until it closed at 9 pm, but we were just too exhausted.

 The next morning, we got up around 8 am, ate a quick breakfast in the room (see more on that below), and were at the waterpark from just after 9 am until Noon.
 That was PLENTY for us.